Tsp To Grams Baking Soda

 Beyond Baking Soda: Understanding Other Leavening Agents

-While baking soda is a crucial ingredient, it's important to understand that it's often used in conjunction with other leavening agents, or independently depending on the recipe.
+While baking soda is a crucial ingredient, don't forget to understand that it's often used in conjunction with other leavening agents, or independently depending on the recipe.
 Let’s explore the differences:

 Understanding the differences between these agents is critical for selecting the appropriate one for a given recipe.